 Since they purport it to be a laugh-riot, the film-makers should realize that Marty is not the class clown.
 James Tolkan claimed that they were more interested in the people around Eric’s Marty.
 Considering that it has a ’50s setting for the most part, the Eric/Chris double act would’ve been the ’80s equivalent to Dean Martin and Jerry Lewis.
 There is Yin-Yang symbolism when Eric’s dark attire contrasts with Lloyd’s white garb.
-McFly being black-clad confirms what Bobby G said about how 1941 would’ve been a blacker movie had it been directed by Bobby Z. When Ste Spielberg returned from prepping Young Sherlock Holmes in England to redo BTTF, the jokes went from acerbic to anemic.
+McFly being black-clad confirms what Bobby G said about how 1941 would’ve been a blacker movie had it been directed by Bobby Z. When Ste Spielberg returned from preparing Young Sherlock Holmes in England to redo BTTF, the jokes went from acerbic to anemic.
 In Tom Shone’s Blockbuster (2004), Bobby Z fessed up that he wanted Ste attached to the project because his name is a brand which is a seal of approval (this means that more cinema chains would pick up the film).

 Bob Z and G observed how the screenplay was rejected from 1981 to 1983 because it wasn’t R-rated nor was it suitable for Disney.
 Red Dawn (which was released before the Stoltz version began filming) managed to gross far more than its budget with the PG-13 rating (the M.P.A.A. created the rating in July of 1984 due to Ste).
 The fact that C. Thomas Howell was the co-lead meant that he had dibs as the star of BTTF.
 The Stoltz version would’ve covered its cost.
 For a movie to be considered a hit, it has to gross three times its budget.
 If it was completed, the overall budget would’ve been 16 million dollars.
 As such, 48 million was the target (this is how much Mask grossed).
 The movie still would’ve been successful, just not wildly so (surpassing the 100 million mark).
-Then again, Juno managed to become a sleeper hit in 2008 despite the fact that Ellen Page was the star instead of Lindsay Lohan (the first choice).
+Then again, Juno managed to become a runaway hit in 2008 despite the fact that Ellen Page was the star instead of Lindsay Lohan (the first choice).

 Back to BTTF, if Fox was the first choice then he wouldn’t have been cast in Teen Wolf (whose filming schedule went from August to December of 1984).
 Since the season two finale of Family Ties aired on May 10, Universal could’ve snagged him before another company poached him (this is standard business acumen for any bigwig-driven film studio).
 BTTF was bankrolled because of Romancing the Stone being a monumental hit for Zemeckis.
 On April 29, it more than triple-earned its cost (10 million) by earning 34 million.
 By May 6, the box office haul was slightly more than four times the budget.
 By May 28, it grossed 54 million.
 By this point, Eric was acting in Mask.
 By June 17, it grossed 62 million.
 BTTF should’ve been green-lighted long before Romancing the Stone finished its U.S. theatrical run on August 26.
 To be fair, Universal’s NBC had M.J. star in a summer camp movie titled Poison Ivy before he was tapped to star in Teen Wolf.